OpenFlightHub/mode-s-adsb-parser/README.md

 // ADSB
-import {parseADSB} from 'mode-s-adsb-parser'
+import {parseADSB, decodeBasics} from 'mode-s-adsb-parser'

+// downlinkFormat 19 = ADSB (or so call Mode-S Extended Squitter) Message if(parsedModeS.downlinkFormat === 19){

-// parsing does minimal work and just makes sure the structure is correct parseADSB([255, 255, 255, 255, 255])
+    // parsing does minimal work and just makes sure the structure is correct const parsedADSBMessage = parseADSB(parsedModeSMessage)

-// decodeLocation will only decode the location part of the message (so you can tell wether this is an interesting packet for you, and you want to fully decode it) decodeLocation()
+    // decodeLocation will only decode the location part of the message (so you can tell wether this is an interesting packet for you, and you want to fully decode it) const decodedADSBMessageBasics = decodeBasics(parsedADSBMessage)

+    if(decodedADSBMessageBasics.icaoAddress6charHexLowercase === 'ac09f4'){

-// fully decodes the message into values that is human readable, self explanatory and uses real world units decode()
+        // fully decodes the message into values that is human readable, self explanatory and uses real world units decode(parsedADSBMessage)
+    }
+}

+/* Decoding positon of a transponder
+    Transponders do not just send gps coordinates, they encode it to save data bits.
+    Because of that, you need multiple messages to reliably calculate the gps coordinates.

+    In order to get unambigious (globally unique) aircraft position, you need 2 messages of type Airborne Position or Surface Position.
+One of the message has to be cpr format "odd", the other one has to be cpr format "even".

+    The time difference between these 2 messages should be low (TODO: how low exactly?)

+    Once you have computed the unambigious position, you can use a shortcut once you receive a new position message.
+    But this only works if the distance between the two message is less than 180 nautical miles.

+    You should enforce this distance limit e.g. by limiting the time between those two messages (e.g. 5 minutes works until mach 3.2 or 4000 km/h )
+*/

 ```

 ## Changelog